Username – Unique identifier that the user will use for authentication.

 E-mail – User's email address.
 This email address is used for Certificate delivery if using the TLS authentication method.

-Organizational Unit – Unit that the user is member of.
+Organizational Unit – the user is a member of this unit.
 Every user can be a member of one unit.
 The user will automatically inherit group membership and all group attributes.

-Authentication Source – Determines what identity database should be used for credential validation.
+Authentication Source – Determines what identity database to use for credential validation.
 Valid options are:

 - local - verify using internal password database as defined in IronWifi Console